 - The pump selection must be based on the required NPSH value, flow, and head demand to avoid cavitation.

-- All fire pumps must have adequate power reserve.
+- All fire pumps must have adequate power reserves.